Expectations of an Intern

 FAQ | Frequently Asked Questions

-No. The Office of Field Experiences and Clinical Practice (OFECP) placement coordinators arrange all placements.
+No. The Office of Field Experiences and Clinical Practice (OFECP) placement coordinators arrange all traditional placements.
 You may indicate your placement preferences on your internship application and expect that they will be honored, if possible.

 No.